sjg20/chromite/docs/cli-guidelines.md

 [--verbose] may be specified multiple times to make the output even verboser.

 Debugging information should not be included here -- use [--debug] instead.
-Use your best judgement as to what is verbose output and what is debug output.
+Use your best judgment as to what is verbose output and what is debug output.

 Use of the short [-v] option is recommended out of wide convention, and because it can be common to type `-vvv` to quickly get more verbose output when trying